alvis-lin/server/README.md

 3.The system would allow the user to track their location and return latitude and longitude value to the text box.
  In this function, HTML5 is used to hold the map and button to track user's location and Javascript is used to define function for tracking user's location and return Latitude and Longitude value to text box.

- Example code for tracking user's location button in [question-index.html]
+ Example code for creating button in [question-index.html]

 	<a href="#" class="mdl-button"onclick='trackLocation();return'><i class="mdl-color-text--blue-grey-400 material-icons" role="presentation">person_pin_circle</i>Track my location</a>